 - 1. Complete the minimum number of semester hours required in the degree. - 2.
-Satisfactorily complete at least twenty-five percent (25%) of college-level courses required for the certificate or degree in residence at VC. - 3.
+Satisfactorily complete at least twenty-five (25%) percent of college-level courses required for the certificate or degree in residence at Vernon College. - 3.
 Satisfactorily complete at least twelve (12) hours of sophomore-level courses. - 4.
 Satisfactorily complete the general education core listed in the degree.